-In Fall 2017, Benchmark's Child & Family Support Services Team launched three House Communities as a way to strengthen bonds across our community.
+Benchmark's Child & Family Support Services Team leads our three House Communities as a way to strengthen bonds.

 House Community Events

 Throughout the school year, House Community events are held featuring various themes and including activities that focus on “soft skills” (e.g. attitude, communication, creative thinking, work ethic, teamwork, critical thinking).

 These events focus on building relationships among students of various ages and also on building an awareness of themselves.
 They also serve as great platforms for promoting messages and continuing the conversations we have begun with smaller groups of students in class meetings.